 Transitioning from high school to college is challenging in a lot of ways.
-These simple cards will remind her to find joy, rest and calm in the chaotic pace of campus life.
+These simple cards will remind her to find joy, rest and calm despite the chaotic pace of campus life.

 David Foster Wallace only spoke to a college audience once, at Kenyon College in 2005.
 More than a decade later, his thoughtful words on how to live a compassionate life still resonate.

-Sometimes all you need to congratulate a graduate is a well-written card.
-Skip the generic card aisle in the drug store and pass on pieces of wisdom, share a funny story and wish them well inside a unique and stylish card.
+Sometimes the best gift for a graduate is a well-written note.
+Skip the generic card aisle and pick a unique and stylish card like this one to pass on pieces of wisdom, share a funny story and wish them well.

 She'll appreciate having something cozy and soft to wear on her walk to the showers on her dorm floor and while she's getting ready for a night out.

 - 7. CoolingTech lightweight sleep mask pack of two, $9, Amazon